Denver Summer Camps Under $200/Week in 2026

 This guide focuses on what you get when you spend $50 to $200 per week, the paid programs that sit between free city offerings and the $400+ specialty camps.

-[ORIGINAL DATA] This is the sweet spot for families who want more structure and specialization than free programs offer but cannot justify $400-$600 per week.
+This is the sweet spot for families who want more structure and specialization than free programs offer but cannot justify $400-$600 per week.
 We reviewed all 138 programs in this price range across the Denver metro for 2026.
 Here are the programs worth knowing about.

-YMCA Day Camps ($150-$350/week)
+YMCA day camps ($150-$350/week)

 The YMCA has four Denver-area day camp locations, and the lower end of their pricing falls under $200 for members.
 Non-member rates are slightly higher but still competitive.